harveybc/gym-fx/data_research/12_STAGE_1.2_DATA_CATALOG.md

 ### 3.1 G10 Major Pairs

+# TODO: do not use 1m, nor weekly, nor daily, we neet the other periodicities tho

 For ALL of the following, acquire 1m, 5m, 15m, 1h, 4h, daily, weekly:

 | Pair | Source | Cost | Coverage | Method | Folder | Priority |